samapriya/awesome-gee-community-datasets/docs/projects/cygnss.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).

-Created by: Clara Chew, Eric Small, and Hannah Huelsing — University Corporation for Atmospheric Research (UCAR) and University of Colorado Boulder, with funding from the NASA Terrestrial Hydrology Program
+Created by: Clara Chew, Zofia Baldysz, Eric Small, and Hannah Huelsing — University Corporation for Atmospheric Research (UCAR) and University of Colorado Boulder, with funding from the NASA Terrestrial Hydrology Program

 Curated in GEE by: Samapriya Roy